-Drama CDs are always a medium that all seiyuu want to delve in, Kaji is no exception.
+Drama CDs are always a medium that all seiyuu want to delve into, Kaji is no exception.

-Over the years he was voiced all kinds of characters with all kinds of traits and quirks.
-If you thought he can’t voice all kinds of characters, you’ll be surprised to find that he is, in fact, extremely versatile, having voiced yandere, tsundere, high and mighty, righteous, imposing, quiet and event his prince-like characters and all of them sound unique.
+Over the years he has voiced all kinds of characters with all kinds of traits and quirks.
+If you thought he can’t voice all kinds of characters, you’ll be surprised to find that he is, in fact, extremely versatile, having voiced yandere, tsundere, high and mighty, righteous, imposing, quiet, and event his prince-like characters and all of them sound unique.

 Major highlights include his role on Rejet‘s Diabolik Lovers as Kanato Sakamaki.
 The series has branched out from game to drama CDs to anime (3 seasons), gathering a lot of fans along the way despite its controversial themes.

 Still under Rejet, Kaji delivered an impressive performance with his portrayal of Sanji in the post-World War-inspired series: Taishou Guuzou Roman「Teikoku Star」.

 For a couple of years, Kaji was one of Rejet’s household names with more than 6 different games/drama CD collections under his name: